5. Operating Models¶

 To pursue the description of the service composition model, we focus on the steps required to implement service composition and describe the functions required to achieve end-to-end service composition across multiple service providers.
 Figure 5.5 depicts these steps and starts with a service request from the user (end user, tenant, information system manager) request.

-Service Composition Activity Diagram Figure 5.5.
+Figure 5.5.
 Gaia-X Compliant Service Composition Steps

-The user first describes the desired service using a domain-specific description language, generally json and Yaml-based.
+The user first describes the desired service using a domain-specific description language, generally JSON and YAML-based.
 This request is then parsed for specific end-user requirements extraction and added (concatenated) to a generic and high-level catalogue that contains service descriptions as part of a Catalogue and holds only functional descriptions of services and applications relevant to the user request, to ensure interoperability, compatibility, and portability requirements.
 These services are not localized a priori; location is to be set at a later stage in the service composition process.
 The same holds for some additional service attribute values, in some parts of the service description.
 These values are empty fields or wild cards that will only take on specific values once the user service request has been parsed for preferences, constraints and specific limitations (such as provider type, restrictions on localization and geographical area, unconstrained naming and addressing spaces and more).
 Some attribute values are only set (or resolved) and known at later stages of the service composition (as late as steps 4 and 5).

 The user-expressed constraints, in step 1, are added to the functional description in step 2 to produce the actual service request that will be used to derive in a third step an extended representation of the service request.
 This extended representation, usually in the form of a tree (or complex service graph) representation and description of the extended service, now contains required services and resources as well as generic hosting nodes (not yet fully specified) needed to fulfil the service request.
 All properties and requirements from the initial service request therefore propagate to these tree nodes and leaves.
 This tree contains the relationships and dependencies of all services involved in building a solution to the initial user request and has as mentioned inherited all the service properties, constraints, restrictions, and obligations stated by the user in step 1.
 The fourth step is service discovery which will search in multiple catalogues.